opendocsg/opendoc-supreme-court-practice-directions-2021/PART-11-Conduct of Court Proceedings.md

 (2) The Honourable the Chief Justice has, in exercise of the powers conferred on him by Order 57, Rule 3(3) of the Rules of Court as in force immediately before 2 January 2021, ﬁxed the sum to be provided by the appellant by way of security for the respondent’s costs of an appeal to the Court of Appeal mentioned in sub-paragraph (1)(a) or (b) at $15,000 for appeals against interlocutory orders and $20,000 for all other appeals.

-## 86A.
-Appeals Information Sheet for civil appeals to the Court of Appeal and civil appeals to the Appellate Division

 (1) The Chief Justice has directed that for civil appeals to the Court of Appeal and civil appeals to the Appellate Division, parties shall ﬁle in court and serve on every other party to the appeal or his solicitor an Appeals Information Sheet in Form 27 of Appendix A to these Practice Directions at the same time as their respective Cases under Order 56A, Rules 8 and 9 of the Rules of Court (for appeals to the Appellate Division) and Order 57, Rules 9 and 9A of the Rules of Court (for appeals to the Court of Appeal) are ﬁled and served.

 (2) Where appropriate, parties or their solicitors may be required to attend in person to take directions on the conduct of the appeal.

-## 87. Filing of records of appeal, core bundles and written Cases for civil appeals under Order 56A, Rules 8 and 9 and Order 57, Rules 9 and 9A of the Rules of Court

 (1) Under Order 56A, Rule 8(1) and Order 57, Rule 9(1) of the Rules of Court, the appellant is required to ﬁle the record of appeal (or in the case of a further appeal from the Appellate Division, the supplemental record of appeal), the Appellant’s Case and the core bundle.
 Under Order 56A, Rule 9(2) and (3) and Order 57, Rule 9A(2) and (2A), the respondent has to ﬁle the Respondent’s Case and the Respondent’s supplemental core bundle (if any).
 Under Order 56A, Rule 9(7) and (9) and Order 57, Rule 9A(5A) and (5C), the appellant may ﬁle an Appellant’s Reply and the Appellant’s supplemental core bundle (if any).
 The record of appeal (and the supplemental record of appeal, if any), core bundle and supplemental core bundle are collectively referred to in this paragraph as “appeal bundles”.